-In March 2019, we entered into the Hercules Credit Facility, pursuant to which a term loan of up to an aggregate principal amount of \$60.0 million may be made available to us.
-The Loan Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (the "2019 Tranche"), March 31, 2020 (the "2020 Tranche"), and March 31, 2021 (the "2021 Tranche"); and (iii) a final additional term loan advance of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
+In March 2019, we entered into the Hercules Credit Facility ("The Loan and Security Agreement"), pursuant to which a term loan of up to an aggregate principal amount of \$60.0 million may be made available to us.
+The Loan and Security Agreement provides for (i) an initial term loan advance of up to \$5.0 million at our option, which expired unutilized on April 15, 2019; (ii) three additional term loan advances of up to \$15.0 million each, at our option, available to us upon the occurrence of certain funding conditions prior to September 30, 2019 (the "2019 Tranche"), March 31, 2020 (the "2020 Tranche"), and March 31, 2021 (the "2021 Tranche"); and (iii) a final additional term loan advance (the "Fourth Loan Tranche") of up to \$10.0 million prior to December 31, 2021, at our option, subject to approval by Lender's investment committee.
 We drew down the 2019 Tranche in full in September 2019 and the 2020 Tranche expired unutilized prior to us satisfying the funding conditions for such tranche.
-As of September 30, 2020, we had not satisfied the funding conditions for the 2021 Tranche.
-The loan agreement contains customary affirmative and negative covenants and events of default.
+As of March 31, 2021, we had not satisfied the funding conditions for the 2021 Tranche.
+The Loan and Security Agreement contains customary affirmative and negative covenants and events of default.
 Affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports, and maintain insurance coverage.
 Negative covenants include, among others: restrictions on transferring any part of our business or intellectual property; incurring additional indebtedness; engaging in mergers or acquisitions; paying dividends or making other distributions; making investments; and creating other liens on our assets, in each case subject to customary exceptions.
-As of September 30, 2020, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.
+As of March 31, 2021, \$15.0 million was outstanding under the Hercules Credit Facility, and no additional amounts were available for borrowing.